|

 Picasso's decision to abandon his academic training was a decisive

 crisis in his youth.
-The upheaval of having to leave everything behind
+The upheaval of having to leave everything

-painted and drew.
+walks together, and painted and drew.

 Picasso then returned to Barcelona and embarked on his independent

 career in art.
-The Catalan metropolis was his base till his definitive
+The Catalan metropolis was his base till his

-colony Cuba, Spain became involved in a war with the USA.
-Defeat spelt
+1898, through its colony Cuba, Spain became involved in a war with

-the end of what remained of Spain's colonial empire and claims to be a
+the USA.
+Defeat spelt the end of what remained of Spain's colonial

 It was a turning point, and brought profound political, social and